 Materials — Yes, They Matter… A Lot!

 In this guide, we’ll go through all the popular options for outer layer (or surface) materials.
-Our aim for each option is to convey the cost, life span, types of roofs (or slopes) it is suitable for and any other notes to consider.
+Our aim for each option is to convey the cost, life span, types of roof shapes (or slopes) a particular material is suitable for and any other notes to consider.

 Slate tiles – Is it any surprise that the most durable material is also the most expensive?
 Perhaps it will be when you see how the entire list of options sorts itself out.

-Slate has been a choice for many centuries, often signifying wealth of the home owner.
-The main drawback of slate is that its cost for both materials and labor can cost as much as a new home.
+Slate has been a choice for many centuries, often signifying wealth of the homeowner.

-Yeah, it’s that expensive.
-Application costs around $17,000 to $85,000.
-Why is there such a huge range?
+Application of a slate roof can cost between $30,000 and $60,000.
+Why is there such a wide range?
 Because slate isn’t readily available everywhere, and requires special expertise to install it.

 - Lifespan for authentic slate tile is 75+ years